life-management/life-management-app/frontend/README.md

 ## Get a fresh project

-When you're ready, run:a asddfadsf asdff
+When you're ready, run:a asddfadsf asdf

 ```bash
 npm run reset-project